 \begin{defi} (\cite[Definition 9.1.1]{BrunsHerzogCohenMacaulay}) \emph{ Let $S$ be a ring (possibly non-Noetherian), $I$ an ideal generated by $\mathbf{x}:=x_1,\ldots,x_n$ and $M$ be an $R$-module.
 If all Koszul homologies $H_i(\mathbf{x},M)$ vanish, then we set $\text{grade}(I,M)=\infty$; otherwise, $\text{grade}(I,M)=n-v$ where $v=\sup\{i:H_i(\mathbf{x},M)\neq 0\}$. } \end{defi}

-\begin{conv} \emph{ In what follows when no specific generating set for $I$ is determined, by abuse of notation, we let $H_i(I,M)$ to denote the $i$-th Koszul homology of $M$ with respect to any generating set of $I$.
-Up to our purpose here, which is the realization of grade in terms of Koszul homologies, this convention makes no confusion (see the paragraph after \cite[Definition 9.1.1]{BrunsHerzogCohenMacaulay}).} \end{conv}
+\begin{conv} \emph{ In what follows when no specific generating set for $I$ is determined, by abuse of notation, we let $H_i(I,M)$ denote the $i$-th Koszul homology of $M$ with respect to any generating set of $I$.
+For our purpose here, which is the realization of grade in terms of Koszul homologies, this convention causes no confusion (see the paragraph after \cite[Definition 9.1.1]{BrunsHerzogCohenMacaulay}).} \end{conv}

 See Remark \ref{RemarkImposedConditionsForLemmaNonVanishingOfLocalCohomologyAtGrade} for some comments on the imposed conditions in the statement of Lemma \ref{LemmaInjectivityOfMapTOLocalCohomologyAtGrade}(\ref{itm:ConditionSufficientForLocalCohomologyNonZeroAtGrade}).